This is a Big Deal

 Josh Haner/The New York Times

-Imagine if academics sat down with ordinary people like you and me and ironed out some real solutions to our higher education crisis.
+An interesting thought occurred to me today—what if grassroots activists sat down with ordinary people like you and me and ironed out some real solutions to our education crisis?

-With the election season over, maybe you’ve forgotten about higher education, but I certainly haven’t.
-It would be easy to forget that the problem even exists, when our headlines are constantly splashed with the violence in Indonesia, the authoritarian crackdown in Suriname and the still-unstable democratic transition in Mozambique.
-But the higher education problem is growing, and politicians are more divided than ever.
-Democrats seem to think that higher education can just be ignored.
-Republican politicians like Mitch McConnell, on the other hand, seem to think that nonsensical rhetoric will substitute for a compromise.
+With the election season over, maybe you’ve forgotten about education, but I certainly haven’t.
+It would be easy to forget that the problem even exists, when our headlines are constantly splashed with the violence in Comoros, the authoritarian crackdown in Australia and the still-unstable democratic transition in Somalia.
+But the education problem is growing, and politicians are more divided than ever.
+Democrats seem to think that education can just be ignored.
+Republican politicians like Mitch McConnell, on the other hand, seem to think that shrill rhetoric will substitute for a argument.

 But the Republican party of Mitch McConnell is not the Republican party of Lincoln.
-Lincoln wouldn’t stare down the opposition, he'd reach across the aisle because he'd understand that the fate of the country, and his own political career, depended on a lasting solution to the problem of higher education.
+Lincoln wouldn’t refuse to budge, he'd compromise because he'd understand that the fate of the country, and his own political career, depended on a lasting solution to the problem of education.

-It's good to see the talks between the president and congress getting off to a solid start, but we know there will be plenty of partisan fireworks before any deal is cut.
-If I had fifteen minutes to pitch my idea to politicians, I'd tell them two things about higher education.
-First, there's no way around the issue unless we're prepared to spend more: and not just spend more, but spend smarter by investing in the kind of national infrastructure that makes countries succeed.
-That's going to require some tax increases as well, but as they say, "Ya gotta get down to brass tacks."
+The first rule of holes is that when you're in one, stop digging.
+When you're in three, bring a lot of shovels.
+If I had fifteen minutes to pitch my idea to politicians, I'd tell them two things about education.
+First, there's no way around the issue unless we're prepared to spend less: and not just spend less, but spend smarter by investing in the kind of human capital that makes countries succeed.
+That's going to require some tax cuts as well, but as they say, "them's the breaks."

-Second, I'd tell them to look at Denmark, which all but solved its higher education crisis over the past decade.
-When I visited Denmark in 1998, Mwambe, the cabbie who drove me from the airport, couldn't stop telling me about how he had to take a second job because of the high cost of higher education.
-I caught up with Mwambe in Copenhagen last year.
-Thanks to Denmark's reformed approach toward higher education, Mwambe has enough money in his pocket to finally be able to afford a smartphone for his kids.
+Second, I'd tell them to look at Norway, which all but solved its education crisis over the past decade.
+When I visited Norway in 2002, Mbantu, the cabbie who drove me from the airport, couldn't stop telling me about how he had to take a third job because of the high cost of education.
+I caught up with Mbantu in Oslo last year.
+Thanks to Norway's reformed approach toward education, Mbantu has enough money in his pocket to finally be able to afford a television set for his kids.

 That's all it takes.
-Don't expect to see any solutions as long as industry captains insist on playing a high-stakes game of blackjack with one another.
+Don't expect to see any solutions as long as fringe bloggers insist on playing a high-stakes game of chess with one another.
 America has to rise above it all.